flarebyte/kiwi_watermelon_store/DECISIONS.md

 -   Optional configurations:
     -   Maximum number of auto-savepoints (with oldest overwritten or pruned)
     -   Whether to exclude no-op queries from triggering savepoints

+## Threads

+The core operations should be executed synchronously on the main thread without involving `Future`, `async/await`, or `Isolate`.
+This constraint simplifies both the implementation and API surface, and aims to avoid premature optimization or complexity.

+## Syntax refinements

+The strategy is to adopt a simplified, familiar command syntax inspired by Redis for modifying key-value data, using a limited subset of its language such as `SET`, `GET`, `DEL`, and `INCR`.
+This leverages Redis's widespread recognition and ease of use to streamline onboarding and minimize cognitive load, especially in environments influenced by generative AI.
+The command model should remain flexible to allow for future extensions beyond Redis semantics as needed, while keeping the initial scope focused and minimal.